 Students may specialize in one of the four fields below.
-Completion of 1) at least 4 Elective Subjects (8 credits), 2) all seminar subjects and 3) a supervisor affiliated to one of these fields is necessary to obtain a Specialization.
+Completion of 1) at least 4 Elective Subjects (8 credits) and 2) a supervisor affiliated to one of these fields is necessary to obtain a Specialization.
 Students may also choose to complete the MBA degree without Specialization.
-Double specialization between some of the Specializations is also possible.
+In addition to satisfying the specialization requirements, students who completed at least 4 Elective Subjects (8 credits) from Japanese Management can apply for a Double Specialization.